 Your application to the S.J.D. program must be supported by three outstanding recommendations: one from a law professor from your first law degree program, and two from your LL.M. law professors.
-One of these recommendations must be from your LL.M. writing course professor, who can speak to your English language writing and speaking ability.
+One of these recommendations must be from a professor in a class where you wrote a research paper, who can speak to your legal research and analysis skills in addition to your written and oral communication skills in English.
 The Admissions Committee may contact the recommenders to discuss your candidacy

 You must provide a research proposal of 5-15 pages in length, demonstrating your capacity to successfully undertake substantial scholarly research and critical analysis on a topic of significant legal interest.
 The proposal should include an Executive Summary of no more than 2 paragraphs summarizing the proposed research.

 You should state in your application if there is a particular faculty member with whom you would like to work as a dissertation supervisor.
 Review the full-time faculty profiles, browse by area of expertise to identify a proposed supervisor.